 How to get to Lymington

-Change from the main Waterloo – Weymouth line at Brockenhurst in the heart of the New Forest and it’s a ten minute very scenic ride along the Lymington River to Lymington Town Station – and indeed on to Lymington Pier if you’re heading to the Isle of Wight via the ferry crossingn to Yarmouth.
-Lymington was in fact featured January 2016 on BBC2’s on Great British Railway Journeys with Michael Portillo
+The Lymington line is a branch off the main Waterloo to Weymouth line, change at Brockenhurst for Lymington Town and Lymington Pier (for the Ferry).
+It’s a ten minute scenic ride along the Lymington River to Lymington Town Station – and then on to Lymington Pier if you’re heading to the Isle of Wight via ferry to Yarmouth.

 Lymington Town Station is very close to the centre of Lymington.
-Walk straight up from the station and turn left into Gosport Street, which brings you to the bottom of Lymington High Street passing several of our lovely Lymington shops and hostelries on the way.
+Walk straight up Station Street from the station (passing the wonderful Bosun's Chair pub with rooms - great food and atmosphere!) and turn left into Gosport Street, which brings you to the bottom of Lymington High Street passing several of our lovely Lymington shops and hostelries on the way.

 Coach trips to Lymington

-There are many companies offering coach trips to Lymington, here are a few:
+There are a number of companies offering coach trips to Lymington, here are a few:

 Go Euro - Cheap bus and coach tickets from London.